The 2024 Master, PhD and PostDoc Days at the Natural History Museum Oslo

 Door 17: Small flower but important plant

 For today’s advent blog post, I would like to do something a little bit different.
-Continuing on the theme of biodiversity, climate and environment I would li...
+Continuing on the theme of biodiversity, climate and environment I would like...
 Read more.

 Door 3: How exactly did dinosaurs go extinct?

 For this year’s advent calendar, we have decided to focus on biodiversity, climate and environment.
-In relationship with climate change and the biodiversity c...
+In relationship with climate change and the biodiversity crisis...
 Read more.

 Group of the Month: Syllidae (Annelida)